Save/Download the page’s content as PDF below so you have the information even if you do not have access to wifi/internet

 Refugees and asylum-seekers in Greece can now receive practical help, advice and assistance on how to navigate the Greek labour market, through an Integration Centre located in Athens, operated by Catholic Relief Services (CRS) and Caritas Hellas, with support from UNHCR, the UN Refugee Agency.
 ADAMA Centre has already accepted more than 1,200 requests from men and women to get ready for employment and access essential social services in the country.

-Refugees across the country can attend in-person and remote sessions in English, Farsi, Arabic, French, Sorani, Kurmanji and, soon, Ukrainian.
+Refugees across the country can attend in-person and remote sessions in English, Farsi, Arabic, French, and Ukrainian.